 Corporate tax compliance

-1. the senior accounting officer regime
+1. the senior accounting officer (SAO) regime

-2. the country-by-country reporting requirements
+2. country-by-country (CbC) reporting

-3. the tax strategy publication requirements, and
+3. the requirement to publish a tax strategy, and

-Senior accounting officer
+Senior accounting officer (SAO) regime

-The senior accounting officer (SAO) regime aims to ensure that qualifying companies have adequate tax accounting arrangements in place so that the correct tax liabilities are reported to HMRC.
+The SAO regime aims to ensure that qualifying companies have adequate tax accounting arrangements in place so that the correct tax liabilities are reported to HMRC.
 It brings personal accountability to senior finance personnel for the failures of a company to furnish timely and accurate tax returns.
-The regime applies to financial years beginning on or after 21 July 2009.
 For a summary of the key obligations imposed by the SAO rules, see the: Senior accounting officer (SAO) rules—checklist.

 SAO requirements

-For each financial year that a company is a qualifying company for the purposes of the SAO regime, there are three main requirements:
+For each financial year that a company is a qualifying company for the purposes

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.